baski363/academicBB-kickstart/content/publication/bbsb-05-bionet/index.md

 doi: "10.1007/s10878-005-1857-x"
 ---

-**Erratum.**
+# Erratum.
+At the time we wrote and published this paper, we were unfortunately not aware of publications [1,2] that predate us on this topic.
+In particular, ref.[1] proves the NP-hardness of the problem, which makes our result in Theorem 1 unnecessary.
+Nonetheless, Theorem 2 in our paper is still relevant as it applies to _k_-clubs in graphs of diameter _k+1_, a stronger result than arbitrary graphs.
+We have rectified this oversight in all our subsequent publications on this topic by appropriately citing and crediting the works of Bourjolly, Laporte, and Pesant.

+Another frustrating fact is that the proof of Theorem 1 in our paper is not only redundant it is also incomplete.
+The proof provided works for odd values of the parameter, just like in Theorem 2.
+It does not work for even values of the parameter (again, just like in Theorem 2).
+The reduction provided in Theorem 2 for even values of the parameter should have been used in Theorem 1 as well.
+We are grateful to Sepp Hartung for bringing this error to our attention.

+Although very unlikely, I apologize if these errors caused any issues for you in your research! [_B.B._]

 1. J.M.
-Bourjolly, G. Laporte, G. Pesant, An exact algorithm for the maximum k-club problem in an undirected graph, _European Journal of Operational Research_ 138 (2002) 21–28.
+Bourjolly, G. Laporte, G. Pesant, [An exact algorithm for the maximum _k_-club problem in an undirected graph](https://www.sciencedirect.com/science/article/pii/S0377221701001333), _European Journal of Operational Research,_ 138 (2002) 21–28.
 2. J.M.
-Bourjolly, G. Laporte, G. Pesant, Heuristics for finding k-clubs in an undirected graph, _Computers & Operations Research_ 27 (2000) 559–569.
+Bourjolly, G. Laporte, G. Pesant, [Heuristics for finding _k_-clubs in an undirected graph](https://www.sciencedirect.com/science/article/pii/S0305054899000477), _Computers & Operations Research,_ 27 (2000) 559–569.